vidarh/rubywm/README.md

 resizable by pulling on borders (but you can do that with Windows key + left/right mouse button)

-Like bspwm, which was an inspiration, supports *no* keyboard handling - all keyboard handling is deferred to separate tools like sxhkd.
+Like bspwm, which was an inspiration, the wm supports *no* keyboard handling - all keyboard handling is deferred to separate tools like sxhkd.
 Unlike bspwm this WM has no dedicated IPC mechanism.
 Instead, so far, all communication happens via X11 ClientMessage events, which means any tool, like xdotool etc. that can produce those events can control the WM.

+It currently does *not* do anything to facilitate working on multiple monitors, as in my current setup I'm only using a single monitor for my Linux machine.

 ## Why did you write this?